Key takeaways

 An immediate annuity offers the opportunity to generate a guaranteed stream of income, starting within a year after purchase.
 Think of immediate annuities as "income now."

-Think of a deferred annuity as “income later” where you defer income to sometime in the future.
-There are three types of deferred annuities.
+Think of a deferred annuity as "income later" where you defer income to sometime in the future.
+There are four types of deferred annuities.

 Fixed deferred annuities offer guaranteed growth at a specific interest rate, making them lower-risk and predictable.